junxit/us-congress-code/title-29/chapter-16/sec-728a.md

 ### Definitions of Terms in Pub.
 L. 113–128

-Except as otherwise provided, terms defined in section 3 of Pub.
+Except as otherwise provided, definitions in section 3 of Pub.
 L. 113–128, which is classified to section 3102 of this title, apply to this section.